 - As you move into larger settings, practice locating the source of a sound.

-- Pay attention to any difficulties adjusting to hearing instrument usage, and bring these to our attention at your follow-up visit.
-As with any new device, hearing instrument settings may require some fine tuning which we can do quickly and efficiently at your follow up appointments.
-We are committed to helping you learn to use your hearing instruments in a manner that provides a positive impact on your everyday living
+- Pay attention to any difficulties adjusting to hearing instrument usage, and bring these to our attention at your follow-up visit with our Audiology department.
+As with any new device, hearing instrument settings may require some fine-tuning.
+We are committed to helping you learn to use your hearing instruments in a manner that provides a positive impact on your everyday living.

 Proper maintenance and care will extend the life of your hearing aid.
 Some simple steps you can take are as follows: